CMU logo

 Associate Professor, Mechanical Engineering, Carnegie Mellon University

 Professor Carmel Majidi directs the Integrated Soft Materials Lab at CMU, Mechanical Engineering department.
-Currently, his group is focused on filled-elastomer composites and soft microfluidic systems that exhibit unique combinations of mechanical, electrical, and thermal properties and can… Full Details
+Currently, his group is focused on filled-elastomer composites and soft microfluidic systems that exhibit unique combinations of mechanical, electrical, and… Full Details

 Design at the Interface